bpevs/johnny_decimal/README.md

 Importable utilities built with Typescript, for interacting with a [Johnny Decimal](https://johnnydecimal.com/) filing system.

-This document is geared for development using our modules, and NOT the CLI.

-**For a guide on the Johnny Decimal CLI, use our guide: https://johnny.bpev.me**
+**This document is geared for development using our modules, and NOT the CLI.
+For a guide on the Johnny Decimal CLI, or Plugin Development, use our CLI guide: https://johnny.bpev.me**

-This guide also includes documentation on [creating plugins for Johnny Decimal CLI](https://johnny.bpev.me/guide/plugins/plugin_development.html).

 ## API Documentation